 The integral actuator is a single-acting spring-loaded design for failsafe operation.
 The actuator includes an onboard hydraulic filter for last chance filtration of the fluid to ensure reliability of the servo valve and actuator.
 The servo valve is electrically redundant with triple coil design.
-A triple coil LVDT (linear variable differential transformer) directly coupled to the hydraulic piston provides feedback for the actuator.
+Feedback for the actuator is provided by a triple coil LVDT (linear variable differential transformer) directly coupled to the hydraulic piston.